spamstop app

 Request a free trial

-server side spam filter
+server side sender filter

 from unwanted senders and dangerous attachments.